 3.2 Sale or other transfer prohibited.
 Supplier will not transfer, rent, barter, trade, sell, rent, loan, lease, or otherwise distribute or make any Hopin Information available to any third party.

 3.3 Data aggregation prohibited.
-Supplier will not Aggregate Hopin Information, even if anonymized or pseudonymized, except as expressly authorized under the Agreement
+Except as expressly authorized under the Agreement, Supplier will not Aggregate Hopin Information, even if anonymized or pseudonymized.

 4.1 General security requirement

-Provider will maintain Physical, Administrative, and Technical safeguards consistent with industry-accepted best practices (including the International Organization for Standardization’s standards ISO 27001 and 27002, the National Institute of Standards and Technology (NIST) Cybersecurity Framework, or other similar industry standards for information security) to protect the Confidentiality, Integrity, and Availability of Hopin Information.
+Provider will maintain Physical, Administrative, and Technical safeguards consistent with industry-accepted best practices to protect the Confidentiality, Integrity, and Availability of Hopin Information.
+Examples of certifications that may demonstrate adherence to best practices include but are not limited to the International Organization for Standardization’s standards ISO 27001 and 27002, the National Institute of Standards and Technology (NIST) Cybersecurity Framework, or other similar industry standards for information security)

 4.2 Specific safeguard requirements

 In addition to following the above standards, Provider’s information security program will include, at a minimum, the following safeguards and controls:

 Provider shall implement a written information security program, including appropriate policies, procedures, and risk assessments that are reviewed at least annually.
 The program will apply to Provider’s employees, agents, subcontractors, and vendors.
 Provider will maintain a process to monitor and enforce program compliance and log program violations.

 Provider will provide periodic security training to its Personnel on relevant threats and business requirements such as social-engineering attacks, sensitive data handling, causes of unintentional data exposure, and security incident identification and reporting.